 For producing growth hormones in humans to treat dwarfism.

 To diagnose several types of diseases.

-Typically, a clone is defined as a cluster of individual cells which come from a progenitor.
-A clone is genetically similar with its parent cell from which it replicates.
+Typically, a clone is defined as a cluster of individual cells that come from a progenitor.
+A clone is genetically similar to its parent cell from which it replicates.

-3. Mention the Steps Involved in rDNA Technology.
+2. Mention the steps involved in rDNA technology.

 There are six steps involved in rDNA technology.
 These are – isolating genetic material, restriction enzyme digestion, using PCR for amplification, ligation of DNA molecules, Inserting the recombinant DNA into a host, and isolation of recombinant cells.

 3. What is the best way to examine a transfected cell?

 The total expression from a population of transfected cells is determined by most methods for assessing protein expression level of your transfected cell.
 Real-time quantitative PCR (real-time qPCR), western blot analysis, molecular imaging, and fluorometry can all be used to measure total gene expression.